6C1/derpcode/README.md

 # derpcode #

-A joke esoteric language based on internet slang.
+A tape-based esoteric language based on internet slang.

 ## Structure ##